Updated: May 27

 I genuinely salute any owner who's gone through having a pet on crate rest.
 Most pets are active, full of spunk, busy - the idea of having them crated for long periods of time to heal from an injury just flat out stinks.
 However, the crate rest stage can be imperative to proper healing when directed to do so by your veterinarian.

 There are multiple enrichment activities that you can modify at home to help make your pet's crate rest a bit more enjoyable.
 In today's article I'll break them down by the 5 senses: Sight, Touch, Smell, Sound, and Taste.
+Learn more about these amazing senses in our article, here.

 It may sound ridiculous, but Dog TV is a real thing (you heard that right!).
 Setting up a small TV in view of your dog's crate can provide them with some visual stimulation that they may be lacking on crate rest (for any dog that has a visual inhibitor, the TV can also provide sound stimulation as well).